checkdigit/asyncerator/README.md

 Sources return an object of type `Asyncerator<T>` that can be passed to `pipeline` as the first argument.
 Other than these built-in functions, the other objects that are considered a "source" are `string`, arrays or basically anything that implements the `Readable`, `Iterable` and `AsyncIterable` interfaces.

-Note: due to an apparent bug in the Node 14 `stream.pipeline` implementation, a `Buffer` cannot be used as a source, even though it is iterable.
-Instead, use the result of the `.values()` method as a source.

 Some built-in source functions take an argument of type `Asyncable<T>`.
 Asyncables are anything that can be turned into an Asyncerator: normal iterators and iterables, AsyncIterators, AsyncIterables, AsyncGenerators,